Asset allocation might be the most important financial decision that you will ever make.

 This was a high level summary of the Pathway to FI model portfolios.
 Read the white paper to dive much deeper and see how and why they were chosen.

-Sign up for FREE at the bottom of the page to get quarterly reviews of these portfolios as part of the PathwayToFI Insights newsletter.
+Sign up for FREE at the bottom of the page to get annual reviews of these portfolios as part of the PathwayToFI Insights newsletter.
 You’ll also receive much more value from Pathway to FI as soon as you sign up.

 Join me on the Pathway to FI!